Stargator/vacuum/README.md

-void
+vacuum
 ====

-void is a theme for Pelican.
-It's pretty much void of all color. void uses an older version (1.2) of [Skeleton](http://www.getskeleton.com) and [Font Awesome](http://fortawesome.github.io/Font-Awesome/).
+vacuum is a theme for Jekyll.
+It's pretty much empty of all color. vacuum uses an older version (1.2) of [Skeleton](http://www.getskeleton.com) and [Font Awesome](http://fortawesome.github.io/Font-Awesome/).

-Since I'm no designer, you should expect this to be a constant work in progress.
+Since I'm reworking an existing project to support Ruby, you should expect this to be a constant work in progress.

 Screenshots